peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

-OpenID Connect Core [OpenID.Core], the term "JSON Web Token (JWT)" defined by JSON Web Token (JWT) {{RFC7519}}, the term "CBOR Web Token (CWT)" defined in {{RFC8392}}, "Client" as defined {{RFC6749}}
+OpenID Connect Core [OpenID.Core], the term "JSON Web Token (JWT)" defined by JSON Web Token (JWT) {{RFC7519}}, the term "CBOR Web Token (CWT)" defined in {{RFC8392}}, "Client" as defined {{RFC6749}}.

-Holder:
-: An entity that receives Verifiable Credentials and has control over them to present them to the Verifiers as Verifiable Presentations.

 Digital Credential:
 : A set of one or more claims about a subject made by a Credential Issuer.
 Alternative names are "Verifiable Credential" or "Credential".

+Holder:
+: An entity that receives Verifiable Credentials and has control over them to present them to the Verifiers as Verifiable Presentations.

 Credential Issuer:
 : Entity that is responsible for the issuance of the Digital Credentials.
 The Issuer is responsible for the lifecycle of their issued Digital Credentials and their validity status.

-Holder:
-: An entity that receives Verifiable Credentials and has control over them to present them to the Verifiers as Verifiable Presentations.

 Verifier:
 : Entity that relies on the validity of the Digital Credentials presented to it.